nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 Errors which can't be corrected can still often be detected, which is why sometimes you think you've scanned the code and it just ... doesn't.

+## QR code size

+The number of dots in a QR code varies depending on the amount of information it has to encode.
+A larger encoding, more error correction or a longer message will all need more dots  which means either the barcode gets bigger or the dots get smaller.

 ## URLs

 Not all QR codes are URLs, but it's a pretty common application.